awsdocs/amazon-mwaa-user-guide/doc_source/configuring-dag-folder.md

 dags/
 └ dag_def.py
 ```

+ Amazon MWAA automatically syncs new and changed objects from your Amazon S3 bucket to Amazon MWAA scheduler and worker containers’ `/usr/local/airflow/dags` folder every 30 seconds, preserving the Amazon S3 source’s file hierarchy, regardless of file type\.
+The time that new DAGs take to appear in your Apache Airflow UI is controlled by `scheduler\.dag\_dir\_list\_interval`\.
+Changes to existing DAGs will be picked up on the next [DAG processing loop](best-practices-tuning.md#best-practices-tuning-scheduler)\.

 **Note**
 You do not need to include the `airflow.cfg` configuration file in your DAG folder\.
 You can override the default Apache Airflow configurations from the Amazon MWAA console\.
 For more information, see [Apache Airflow configuration options](configuring-env-variables.md)\.